bartdavids/LatticeBoltzmannNotebooks/README.md

 ![image](https://media.springernature.com/lw685/springer-static/image/chp%3A10.1007%2F978-3-031-25787-2_5/MediaObjects/508023_1_En_5_Fig1_HTML.png)

 Each lattice is considered a population of particles.
 How those particles travel along the lattice is determined by the Boltzmann equation, which is a statistical approach to how particles would behave moving towards equilibrium.
 When a fluid has a certain velocity, not all the water molecules will move in the same direction, or along the same lattice.
-Some would like to move down all the other directions due to entropy.
+Some would like to move down all the other directions due to particles bouncing into each other, Brownian motion, etc.

 #### Colission step
 This behaviour can be approached statistically and the distribution is determined in the collision step of the LBM: